jgosmann/psyrun/doc/source/guide.rst

 what parameter assignments have to be rerun if some of them failed to execute.

+.. _guide-schedulers:

 Schedulers
 ----------

 Schedulers define how Psyrun submits individual jobs.
 The default is `ImmediateRun` which is not really a scheduler because it just immediately runs any job on submission.
-Psyrun comes with support for Sharcnet's ``sqsub`` wtih the `Sqsub` scheduler (TODO section ref).
-For other schedulers it is necessary to write some code as explained in TODO.
+Psyrun comes with support for Sharcnet's ``sqsub`` with the `Sqsub` scheduler.
+For other schedulers it is necessary to write some custom code.

 Sqsub scheduler (Sharcnet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^